Lone Atrial Fibrillation (LAF)

 While neither approach is perfect, it can be said that the western approach is highly successful in dealing with acute illness, while the Chinese approach can be an important adjunct or even replace the traditional western treatment of chronic diseases such as lone atrial fibrillation.
 The open-minded physician and patient alike will find wisdom in this only concept only after exhaustive study into the limitations of western medicine and its approaches.

-From the traditional Chinese medicine perspective, the cure of lone atrial fibrillation is straightforward – re-establish internal harmony, balance of the right amount of Qi, and the disease will resolve itself.
+From the traditional Chinese medicine perspective, the cure of lone atrial fibrillation is straightforward – re-establish internal harmony, the balance of the right amount of Qi, and the disease will resolve itself.
 It is a simple yet important concept to grasp and understand.

 Imbalanced Qi can be reinstated to perfect harmony through: